 FIFA’s operation is not much different from the American National Football League (NFL).
 Inside these games, recruitment is alive.

 This is where wealthy club managers scope every play, searching for the next star and the face of new marketing global campaigns.

 The socio-economic argument that surrounds the World Cup is nothing new.
-In 2010, South Africa went through the same issues on how much its own government spent that could have been used to move people out of poverty.
+In 2010, South Africa went through the same issues on how much its government spent that could have been used to move people out of poverty.

-The other Brazil
+The other Brazil off the pitch.

-FIFA should know how to combat these issues.
+FIFA should know how to help combat these issues.
 It has been around since 1904 and now has over 300,000 clubs and over 240 million players around the world.

 This 2014 World Cup has been a homecoming for many South American teams, and celebrations have been tremendous.
 However, there is a dark side that is lurking in some countries just north of these games off the Atlantic Ocean, thousands of children who have fled their countries where a few dominating stars call home.

 Most of these children without their parents are under age 10 and now in detention camps at the US border.
-Up to 90,000 came from Honduras, Colombia and Guatemala as reported.
+Up to 90,000 came from Honduras, Colombia, and Guatemala as reported.

-Extra Minutes: These extra minutes added to games can generate more revenue for FIFA.
+These extra minutes added to games can generate more revenue for FIFA.
 However, in a few weeks, the cameras will be gone; and well-dressed immigrant men and women from the television networks with few selected feel-good stories, while surrounded with security as if they are in a war zone, will leave town.